plotski/upsies/docs/manual.rst

 upsies comes with a mixed TUI/CLI interface.
 Subcommands provide a variety of functions that can be configured with options and configuration files.
 Every subcommand (and subsubcommand) provides a ``--help/-h`` option that explains what it does and the arguments it accepts.
+See :ref:`cli-reference` for a complete overview.

 Input/Output
 ------------